Bundism: National-cultural autonomism

-The Jewish Labour Bund did not advocate ethnic or religious separatism, but focused on culture, not a state or a place, as the glue of Jewish nationhood, within the context of a world of multi-cultural and multi-ethnic countries.
-In this the Bundists borrowed extensively from the Austro-Marxist concept of national personal autonomy; this approach alienated the Bolsheviks and Lenin, who was derisive of and politically opposed to Bundism.
+The Jewish Labour Bund did not advocate ethnic or religious separatism, but focused on culture as the glue of Jewish nationhood, within the context of a world of multi-cultural and multi-ethnic countries.
+In this, the Bundists borrowed extensively from the Austro-Marxist concept of national personal autonomy; this approach alienated the Bolsheviks and Lenin, who were derisive of and politically opposed to Bundism.

-In a 1904 text, Social democracy and the national question, Vladimir Medem exposed his version of this concept:
+In a 1904 text, Social democracy and the national question, Vladimir Medem exposited his version of this concept:

-"Let us consider the case of a country composed of several national groups, e.g. Poles, Lithuanians and Jews.
+Let us consider the case of a country composed of several national groups, e.g. Poles, Lithuanians and Jews.
 Each national group would create a separate movement.
 All citizens belonging to a given national group would join a special organisation that would hold cultural assemblies in each region and a general cultural assembly for the whole country.
 The assemblies would be given financial powers of their own: either each national group would be entitled to raise taxes on its members, or the state would allocate a proportion of its overall budget to each of them.
 Every citizen of the state would belong to one of the national groups, but the question of which national movement to join would be a matter of personal choice and no authority would have any control over his decision.
-The national movements would be subject to the general legislation of the state, but in their own areas of responsibility they would be autonomous and none of them would have the right to interfere in the affairs of the others".
+The national movements would be subject to the general legislation of the state, but in their own areas of responsibility they would be autonomous and none of them would have the right to interfere in the affairs of the others.

 Opposition to Zionism

 Before the creation of the State of Israel

 The Jewish Labour Bund, as an organization, was formed at the same time as the World Zionist Organization.
-The Bund eventually came to strongly oppose Zionism, arguing that immigration to Palestine was a form of escapism and that the Zionists had a Utopian vision which was unachievable in a "backward" place like Turkey.
-After the 1936 Warsaw kehilla elections, Henryk Ehrlich accused Zionist leaders Yitzhak Gruenbaum and Ze'ev Jabotinsky of being responsible for recent anti-Semitic agitation in Poland by their campaign urging Jewish emigration.
+The Bund eventually came to strongly oppose Zionism, arguing that emigration to Palestine was a form of escapism and that the Zionists had a utopian vision that was unachievable in "backward Turkey".
+After the 1936 Warsaw kehilla elections, Henryk Ehrlich accused Zionist leaders Yitzhak Gruenbaum and Ze'ev Jabotinsky of being responsible for recent antisemitic agitation in Poland by their campaign urging Jewish emigration.